Walking on Jersey: everything you need to know

 Victor Hugo charmingly referred to the Channel Islands and ‘Pieces of France fallen into the sea and picked up by England.’
 Paddy Dillon, only slightly less charmingly, calls them 'beautiful and abounding in interest.'
 In an extract from his guidebook to Walking on Jersey, Paddy Dillon introduces us to this beautiful 'peculiarity of the Crown' and gives us all the information on how to get to Jersey, as well as information on the language, currency and wildlife of the island.

-Walkers will find magnificent cliff and coastal paths, golden sandy beaches, wooded valleys and quiet country lanes.
+More informationWalkers will find magnificent cliff and coastal paths, golden sandy beaches, wooded valleys and quiet country lanes.
 Flowers will be noticed everywhere and there is a rich birdlife.
 There are castles, churches, ancient monuments and fortifications to visit, as well as a host of other attractions.
 There are efficient and frequent bus services, and easy onward links by air and sea between the islands.
 This guidebook describes 24 one-day walking routes on Jersey, covering a total distance around 225km (140 miles), plus a long-distance coastal walk around the island, measuring almost 80km (50 miles).
 There is also a note about the Channel Island Way, a long-distance island-hopping route embracing the entire archipelago, covering 178km (110 miles).

-When to go walking on Jersey
+When is the best time to go walking on Jersey?

 Jersey is suitable as a year-round destination and generally enjoys slightly milder weather than the south of England, but the weather is still highly variable and impossible to forecast accurately.
 Winters are mild, but there may be frosts and, very occasionally, snow.
 Very bad weather at any time of year can upset ferry schedules, while fog affects flights.
 The peak summer period can be very hot and busy, which may not suit those looking for peace and quiet.
 The shoulder seasons, spring and autumn, are generally ideal for walking, with bright, clear days and temperatures that are neither too high nor too low.
-In fact, these are the times of year that the Jersey Walking Weeks are arranged, featuring plenty of guided walks led by local experts.

 The Channel Islands are a quirky little archipelago, with startling divisions among themselves.
 They are neither colonies nor dependencies.
 They are not part of the United Kingdom or the European Union.
 They have been described as ‘Peculiars of the Crown’ meaning that they are practically the property of the Crown, and they owe their allegiance to the Crown, and not to Parliament.
+The self-governing ‘Bailiwicks’ of Jersey and Guernsey owe their allegiance to the Crown and seem outwardly British, but are in fact an ancient remnant of the Duchy of Normandy, with Norman–French place-names very much in evidence.
+For British visitors it is like being at home and abroad at the same time.
+French visitors, however, find it a quintessentially British experience!

 Wildlife